abaka-spn/PowerShell.REST.API/README.md

 It also supports async jobs to be run as separate threads, with the job results to be stored on disk.

-A When the application start, all PowerShell commands are analyze by reflexion and a OpenAPI specification file are generated and accessible at /api/server/spec.
+A OpenAPI specification file is aivailable at https://<>/api/server/spec.

 ## How it works